MicrosoftDocs/CortanaSkillsKit/docs/enterprise/overview.md

     :::column-end:::
 :::row-end:::

+>[!TIP]
+>In Azure Active Directory (Azure AD), a *tenant* is representative of an organization.
+It is a dedicated instance of the Azure AD service that an organization receives and owns when it signs up for a Microsoft cloud service such as Azure.

 Cortana Skills Kit for Enterprise is built on top of Azure Bot Service and leverages Azure Active Directory to manage building, testing and deployment of the custom skills within the tenant.
 * [Azure Bot Service](https://azure.microsoft.com/services/bot-service)
     A skill is a speech bot.
 Use the Bot Framework to build your speech bot, register it, and define your Cortana channel.
 The framework provides a .NET SDK and Node.js SDK that you use to build your bot.
 The Bot Framework SDKs provide features such as dialogs and built-in prompts that make interacting with users much simpler.